-Good Night Out uses recent research on gendered violence, bystander intervention, and anti-oppressive techniques to create a variety of original educational tools, interventions and messaging aimed at reducing gendered and homophobic harassment and violence in our city’s arts, culture and entertainment scene.
+We use recent research on gendered violence, bystander intervention, and anti-oppressive techniques to create a variety of original educational tools, interventions and messaging aimed at reducing gendered and homophobic harassment and violence in our city’s arts, culture and entertainment scene.
+We are committed to engaging our community with these issues in ways that are authentic, meaningful and interactive.
 The work that Good Night Out has done in Vancouver has been presented on a local and international scale, with our team being looked to as experts in the field of violence against women.

 - A peer-based audit system for licensed venues in Vancouver

-- Providing training that addresses the "risk for sexual assault perpetration" that are present in Vancouver's nightlife and entertainment culture
+- Training that addresses the "risk for sexual assault perpetration" that are present in Vancouver's nightlife and entertainment culture

 - Tools to create a network of venue staff that are engaged and invested in community safety

 - Nightlife harm-reduction services